thmnrtn/notes/README.md

 ## Deployment

-Written in Laravel 7 to work on a PHP 7.2 server
+Written in Laravel 7 to work on a PHP 7.2 server.
+Uses VueJS with InertiaJS.

 ### Composer
 Install composer dependencies using the following command: